nlordell/subgraph-rs/examples/safe-owner/README.md

 ## Run

-From within the example folder call `cargo run -- -h` and pass on the values as necessary
+- Go to the `cargo-subgraph` folder
+- build and run `cargo install --path .`
+- This will allow for running `cargo subgraph` commands